wmo-im/wis2-subscription-manager/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Understanding the structure of this repository
-Since this application requires an intersection of Vue/Vuetify 3 and ElectronJS, it's important to organise their usage in order to prevent confusion.
+Since this application requires an intersection of Vue/Vuetify 3 and Electron, it's important to organise their usage in order to prevent confusion.
 For this reason, they exist primarily in separate folders:
 - **`src/frontend`**: This folder contains the folders and files you'd typically see in a Vite project, with the exception of the `main.js` file (see below).
 - **`src/main`**: This folder contains the core ElectronJS files, one of which is `renderer.js` which replaces the `main.js` you normally find in a Vite project.
-To repeat, the `main.js` file in this folder is that of Electron, **not** Vue 3.
+To clarify, the `main.js` file in this folder is that of Electron, **not** Vue 3.

 Let's explain this in more detail: